jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/InputOutputStreams/task.md

 }
 ```

-Note, that in order to access the file, the file must be in the same directory as the program or the full path to the file must be specified.
+Note that in order to access the file, it must be in the same directory as the program or the full path to the file must be specified.

-Another important stream type is stringstream.
+Another important stream type is `stringstream`.
 It allows you to perform input and output operations on memory-based strings, which can be useful for parsing and formatting text.
-Here's an example of how to use stringstream:
+Here's an example of how to use `stringstream`:

 ```cpp
     std::string inputString = "Hello, World!";